andytriboletti/openspace-swift/README.md

 # TODO
 • Allow ship name, color, and design selection.
+• Complete 7 wonders of the World screen by selecting images of the wonders at Pexels, and coding them to show up correctly.
+• Save last location of your ship in User Defaults so if you leave the game and come back you don't keep starting near Earth.
+• Add more views of Earth to the Space Station.
+• Work on Moon view

 # Multiple Universes
 • If someone is interested in forking this code and creating their own universe, we could link the universes together through a worm hole.
 Contact me at andy@greenrobot.com to get started.